bids-standard/bids-specification/macros_doc.md

 - Data type
 - Description

-A general description of that Macro call would look like this:
+A general description of that macro call would look like this:

 ```python
 {{ MACROS___make_metadata_table(